 If the at-fault party's insurance provider fails to fairly compensate the claim, we can file a lawsuit in civil court within three years of the accident.
 The lawsuit's purpose is to allow a judge or jury to hear the details of the claim and make binding decisions on liability and the amount of compensation owed to the claimant.

-One of the most common questions from those injured in an accident and are learning more about the South Carolina claims process through a free case evaluation with a car accident lawyer from Morris Law is: "How much is my claim worth?"
-No standard value applies to car accident claims.
-Each case is unique.
+One of the most common questions from those injured in a motor vehicle accident is: "How much is my claim worth?"
+No standard value applies to a car accident claim or lawsuit; each case is unique.

 However, several things commonly impact the value of a claim, such as: